-B. Group child care home - A private dwelling or other building on the premises required to be licensed pursuant to these regulations which provides care, services, and supervision for at least seven but not more than 12 children for a period of less than 24 hours of any day.
+Β. Group child care home - A private dwelling or other building on the premises required to be licensed pursuant to these regulations which provides care, services, and supervision for at least seven but not more than 12 children for a period of less than 24 hours of any day.
 The licensee will reside in the home and be the primary educator.
 A group day care home intending to provide care for more than two but not to exceed four children under the age of two must be specifically licensed for this purpose.
-[8.16.2.30 NMAC - Rp, 8.16.2.30 NMAC, 11/30/12]
+[8.16.2.30 NMAC - Rp, 8.16.2.30 NMAC, 10/1/16]

-8.16.2.31 LICENSURE REQUIREMENTS FOR HOMES:
+LICENSURE REQUIREMENTS FOR HOMES: 8.16.2.31

-A. LICENSING REQUIREMENTS:
+LICENSING REQUIREMENTS:

-(1) APPLICATION FORM: An applicant will complete an application form provided by the licensing authority and include payment for the non-refundable application fee.
+(1)APPLICATION FORM: An applicant will complete an application form provided by the licensing authority and include payment for the non-refundable application fee.
 Applications will be rejected unless all supporting documents are received within six months of the date indicated on the application.
 A 45 day extension will be granted if the licensee provides documentation to the licensing authority that documents were submitted to the appropriate agencies in a timely manner but, through no fault of their own, they have not received responses from these agencies.

-(2) A home will submit a new application to the licensing authority before changing anything required to be stated on the license such as dates, capacity, operator, or address.
+A home will submit a new application to the licensing authority before changing anything (2)required to be stated on the license such as dates, capacity, operator, or address.

-(3) BACKGROUND CHECK: In addition to the basic requirements at 8.16.2.19 NMAC of the general provisions an applicant will apply for a national criminal records check.
-The licensing authority will provide a copy of the most current version of the department's Background Check and Employment History Verification provisions (8.8.3 NMAC), regulations, fingerprint [eards and] instructions, and forms for recording an employment history.
-The licensee will be responsible for obtaining background checks on all staff members, educators, volunteers, and prospective staff [and] members, educators, volunteers, any person who may have unsupervised physical access to children, and all adults residing in the home as per the requirements outlined in the department's most current version of the Background Check and Employment History Verification provisions.
-All requirements of the current Background Check and Employment History Verification provisions pursuant to 8.8.3 NMAC must be met prior to the issuance of an initial license.
+BACKGROUND CHECK: In addition to the basic requirements at 8.16.2.19 NMAC of (3)the general provisions an applicant will apply for a national criminal records check.
+The licensing authority will provide a copy of the most current version of the department's background check and employment history verification provisions (8.8.3 NMAC), regulations, fingerprint instructions, and forms for recording an employment history.
+The licensee will be responsible for obtaining background checks on all staff members, educators, volunteers, and prospective staff members, educators, volunteers, any person who may have unsupervised physical access to children, and all adults residing in the home as per the requirements outlined in the department's most current version of the background check and employment history verification provisions.
+All requirements of the current background check and employment history verification provisions pursuant to 8.8.3 NMAC must be met prior to the issuance of an initial license.
 A request for a background check must be submitted prior to a staff member's employment.
-A background check must be conducted in accordance with 8.8.3 NMAC at least once every five (5) years on all required individuals.
+A background check must be conducted in accordance with 8.8.3 NMAC at least once every five years on all required individuals.